-30. Encourages the Bureau to identify issues for the Assembly to continue holding plenary discussions on specific topics related to cooperation, including on the issue of financial investigations;
+29. Encourages the Bureau to identify issues for the Assembly to continue holding plenary discussions on specific topics related to cooperation, including on the issues of financial investigations and arrests;

-31. Requests the Bureau to maintain a facilitation of the Assembly of States Parties for cooperation to consult with States Parties, the Court, other interested States, relevant organizations and non-governmental organizations in order to further strengthen cooperation with the Court;
+30. Requests the Bureau to maintain a facilitation of the Assembly of States Parties for cooperation to consult with States Parties, the Court, other interested States, relevant organizations and non-governmental organizations, in order to further strengthen cooperation with the Court;

-32. Recognizing the importance of the Court's contribution to the Assembly's efforts to enhance cooperation, requests the Court to submit an updated report on cooperation to the Assembly at its sixteenth session and annually thereafter.
+31. Recognizes the importance of the Court's contribution to the Assembly's efforts to enhance cooperation and requests the Court to submit an updated report on cooperation to the Assembly at its eighteenth session and annually thereafter.

-&lt;sup>4 ICC-ASP/6/Res.2, annex II.
+5 ICC-ASP/6/Res.2, annex II.